 - 1. What did you learn about yourself by fulfilling this assignment? - 2.
 In what areas did you perform well? - 3.
 In what areas did you perform less well? - 4.
 What did you learn about group therapy and leading groups by doing this assignment? - 5.
 What insights do you take away from this experience? - 7.
 How did your partner(s) support you? - 8.
-What were their areas opportunities for growth in your partnership? - 9.
+What were their areas of opportunities for growth in your partnership? - 9.
 Did you address these strengths and growth areas with your partner?
-Share rationale for decision and your evaluation on the effectiveness of this decision.
+Share the rationale for the decision and your evaluation of its effectiveness.